-A delicious ice cream sundae would not be complete without its caramel topping.
-But why does some of that topping always seem to find its way onto our clothes?
-And why does it always dry and harden into a mess that won't come out?
+A delicious ice cream sundae would not be complete without its caramel topping, but drips seem inevitable.
+If you have kids (or not), some of that topping always seems to find its way onto your clothes.
+Once it dries and hardens, it turns into a mess that will not come out of your clothes.
 Find out how to remove dried caramel stains from your laundry.

 - Hot water

-- Hydrogen peroxide, white vinegar, or lemon juice (for white clothing only)
+- For white clothing: Hydrogen peroxide, white vinegar, or lemon juice